“I want to hire you to make my company go viral!”

 Viral marketing would be incredible if I could create it with the flip of a switch, but part of the charm is that it is a challenge to attain.
 Set a more realistic goal (I want to gain ___ number of downloads, leads, sales, etc.) and be cautious when hiring a Social Media Manager who promises to make you go viral.

 Social Media is an incredibly powerful tool for your business.
 Knowing how to use it to your advantage is key and knowing what to say and how to say it, is even more important.

 — Neal Strauss

 Neal Strauss is a Social Media Strategist who finds the best way to share your story with a growing audience.
 He matches your brand strategy with the appropriate media vehicle in an effective and creative manner.
-Neal works with companies of all sizes, from startups to Fortune 500 corporations, and is the lead social media expert in the Spencer Brenneman network.
+Neal works with companies of all sizes, from startups to Fortune 500 corporations, and is the lead social media expert in the Spencer Brenneman, LLC network.
 Find Neal on Twitter or LinkedIn

 Spencer Brenneman, LLC